The 20 Best Hereditary Ataxia Doctors in Norway

 Blindern, NO

-Jeanette Koht practices in Blindern, Norway.
+Jeanette Koht practices practicing medicine in Blindern, Norway.
 Ms. Koht is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Juvenile Myoclonic Epilepsy, Myoclonic Epilepsy, Drug Induced Dyskinesia, and Epilepsy with Myoclonic-Atonic Seizures.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Juvenile Myoclonic Epilepsy, Drug Induced Dyskinesia, Epilepsy with Myoclonic-Atonic Seizures, and Myoclonic Epilepsy.

 Learn about our expert tiers